frictionlessdata/datapackage/source/data-query-protocol.rst

 * UnQL means Unstructured Query Language.
 It's an open query language for JSON, semi-structured and document databases.
 * http://www.unqlspec.org/display/UnQL/Home

-UnQL is a query language not a query protocol so provides no information
+UnQL is a query language not a query protocol so provides no information on how clients and servers interact.

 HTSQL
 -----